guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 ## The Sass Ampersand and BEM

-In the [previous episode](http://www.atozsass.com/a) we looked at the Sass ampersand character and how it can be used as a placeholder for the parent selector when nesting.
+In the [previous episode](http://www.atozsass.com/a) we looked at the Sass ampersand character and how it can be used to represent the parent selector when when nesting.

 The ampersand has another use and can be particularly handy when working with BEM.